-This is the list of officially supported mobile plugins.
-Some of these plugins are already supported when distributing your app as a Progressive Web App (PWA).
+The table shows the OutSystems-supported mobile plugins that you can find in the Forge repository.
+Some of them are already supported when distributing your app as a Progressive Web App (PWA).

 |Plugin||Description||Supported in PWA|